Everyone Says I Love You: Critical response

 The film was well received.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 77% based on 44 reviews, with an average rating of 7.2/10.
 The website's critics consensus reads, "A likable, infectious musical, Woody Allen's Everyone Says I Love You is sometimes uneven but always toe-tapping and fun."
 Janet Maslin wrote a strongly positive review in The New York Times, describing the film as "a delightful and witty compendium of [Allen's] favorite things."
 Among the film's strongest detractors was Jonathan Rosenbaum, who described it as "creepy" and claimed, "in this characterless world of Manhattan-Venice-Paris, where love consists only of self-validation, and political convictions of any kind are attributable to either hypocrisy or a brain condition, the me-first nihilism of Allen's frightened worldview is finally given full exposure, and it's a grisly thing to behold."

 Accolades

-The film was nominated for Best Motion Picture – Musical or Comedy at the 54th Golden Globe Awards.
+The film was nominated for Best Motion Picture – Musical or Comedy at the 54th Golden Globes.